BlueeQ/mu-acrylic-repo/README.md

 # μ-acrylic-repo
 μ series of boards in acrylic format

+### EPSILON HAS ISSUES, PLEASE DO NOT USE FOR THE TIME BEING UNTIL THIS IS REMOVED

 ### Introduction
 These are boards I've created mainly for personal use and to be able to develop boards with a similar design aesthetic to one another, varying mounting methods may apply for each board.
 Details on how to build will be within each description or folder.